gregor-fausto/clarkiaSeedBanks/library/dataProcessingWorkflow.md

 /Users/Gregor/Dropbox/dataLibrary/Clarkia-LTREB/20_demography_sites/`

 I last ran this on 02/05/20 at 3:18 PM.
 The files in this directory are now a copy of those in the shared Dropbox folder.
 For the time being, the copy of the files remains outside of the folder that gets updated on Git.

+An additional folder holding datasets is originally found in the shared Dropbox folder `.../Dropbox/Clarkia-LTREB/data and scripts/files from monica/`.
+I created a folder on my local Dropbox `/Users/Gregor/Dropbox/dataLibrary/` to hold a copy of these files.
+To copy the files, I run the following in my Terminal:

+`cp /Users/Gregor/Dropbox/Clarkia-LTREB/data\ and\ scripts/files\ from\
+monica/* /Users/Gregor/Dropbox/dataLibrary/Clarkia-LTREB/data\ and\
+scripts/files\ from\ monica/`

+I last ran this on 02/06/20 at 10:50 AM.
+The files in this directory are now a copy of those in the shared Dropbox folder.
+For the time being, the copy of the files remains outside of the folder that gets updated on Git.